Morristown Medical Center: Specialties

-Affiliations and Accreditations
+Affiliations and accreditations

 Morristown Medical Center is the official hospital of the New York Jets football team.
 The Atlantic Health Jets Training Center in Florham Park, NJ, is the corporate headquarters for the team franchise.
 The campus includes a 120,000 square foot structure to house indoor training facilities and classrooms; and an 86,000 square foot field house where Jets players practice on a full-size, indoor, artificial-turf field.

-Morristown Medical Center is affiliated with the Sidney Kimmel School of Medicine at Thomas Jefferson University.
+Morristown Medical Center is mainly affiliated with the Sidney Kimmel School of Medicine at Thomas Jefferson University.

 Morristown Medical Center is a Magnet Hospital for Excellence in Nursing Service, the highest level of recognition achievable from the American Nurses Credentialing Center for facilities that provide acute care services.